Lake Onslow fieldwork under way, consents lodged

 That work was mostly complete and had involved Doc sampling streams for native fish and insects, and botanical and ecological field surveys of birds, lizards and other species.

-MBIE also commissioned Niwa and the Cawthron Institute to study hydrology and ecology at Lake Onslow, how those could change if a pumped hydro scheme was developed and how a much larger lake with fluctuating water levels might behave, Mr Millar said.
+MBIE also commissioned Niwa and the Cawthron Institute to study hydrology and ecology at Lake Onslow, how those could change if a pumped hydro scheme was developed and how a much larger lake with fluctuating water levels might behave, Millar said.

 "A monitoring buoy in the lake and a meteorological station on Mt Teviot are providing data in real time."